ansible/ansible/docs/docsite/rst/dev_guide/migrating_roles.rst

 5. Move any other plugins to the appropriate :file:`plugins/PLUGINTYPE/` directory.
 See :ref:`migrating_plugins_collection` for details.

-6. Change any references to the role, modules, or plugins to use the :abbr:`FQCN (Fully Qualified Collection Name)`.
+6. Change any references to the role to use the :abbr:`FQCN (Fully Qualified Collection Name)`.

 .. code-block:: yaml